COSMO-ORG/fieldextra-wiki/Planning.md

 ###### Priority medium

      + [1d;bap;request by Data for Web] EPS based geometric median
-     + [3d;request from Lucio Torisi] Storm relative helicity
+     + [2d] Automatic generation of short names and (internal) dictionary entries for unrecognized fields
      + [3d;request from waa] Transfer COSMO smoother() in fieldextra
-     + [3d;interest by O.Liechti] New output type for vertical profiles @ location

 ###### Priority low

-     + [2d] Automatic generation of short names and (internal) dictionary entries for unrecognized fields
      + [2d] Make pressure@p-levels and height@h-levels automatically available when
        computing a new field; remove ad hoc solution in write_l2e.
      + [2d] Evaluate coupling of fieldextra with COSMO observation operators library